Ruizhi Zhan 🔭

 I have been longing for the universe and space since I was a child.
 This passion led me to choose physics as my major in college, where I was fortunate to join the Qibin (启斌) Astronomy Program and gained some hands-on experience in modeling strong gravitational lensing.
 Later by chance, I got to know and fell in love with the field of exoplanets, the worlds beyond the Solar System.

 Now I work on the atmospheres of exoplanets, mainly the small terrestrial ones.
-As of September 2025, more than 6,000 exoplanets had been confirmed, yet characterizing their atmospheres remains a challenge in modern astronomy.
+As of February 2026, there are 6,100 confirmed exoplanets, yet characterizing their atmospheres remains a challenge in modern astronomy.
 Nevertheless, atmospheric studies, including the chemistry and dynamics, are of central importance.
 Atmospheres provide crucial insights into how exoplanets form and evolve over time, which in turn help better understand Solar System planets.
 Atmospheres of exoplanets are diverse and make some of them potentially habitable for life.

 Education